Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Discussion

 \section{Discussion}

-Conformalized sketching is a non-parametric and data-adaptive method for quantifying uncertainty in problems involving frequency estimation from sketched data.
-This paper has revolved around the CMS, and variations thereof, because that is a prominent sketching algorithm for which several statistical benchmarks are available.
-However, our conformal inference approach is very broadly applicable because it does not require any knowledge of the sketching algorithm nor any parametric assumptions about the data distribution.

-Conformal inference generally rests on data exchangeability; this assumption may not always be appropriate in the context of sketching, but it is a reasonable approximation in many relevant applications.
-For example, in natural language processing one may wish to count the frequencies of non-contiguous tuples of words co-occurring in the same sentence within a large corpus, expanding on the example of Section~\ref{sec:app-literature}.
-In that case, sketching is useful because it could be computationally unfeasible to track all frequencies exactly, and the exchangeability assumption is reasonable as long as the tuples are processed and queried in a random order.
-That being said, this paper has taken several steps in Sections~\ref{sec:frequency-coverage} and~\ref{sec:coverage-unique} to mitigate the susceptibility of the ``vanilla'' conformalized sketching method described in Section~\ref{sec:methods-marginal} to possible violations of the data exchangeability assumption.

-Finally, this work opens new opportunities for further research.
-For example, in the future one may study and compare theoretically, in some settings, the length of our conformal confidence intervals under different types of coverage guarantees.
-A possible approach to this problem may take inspiration from relevant work in the context of regression by \citet{lei2018distribution} and \citet{sesia2020comparison}.
-Further, it would be interesting to explore the relevance of the novel methods and theory presented in Section~\ref{sec:coverage-unique} beyond the sketching problem considered in this paper.
-For example, the results of Section~\ref{sec:coverage-unique} could be easily repurposed to construct conformal prediction sets for regression or multi-class classification tasks that achieve valid coverage over subsets of individual test cases with certain unique attributes.
-In those contexts, our work may lead to a useful alternative framework for dealing with problems of uncertainty estimation under algorithmic fairness constraints~\citep{Romano2020With} or stratified sampling mechanisms~\citep{dunn2018distribution,park2022pac}.
+This work opens several opportunities for further research.
+In the future one may study and compare theoretically, in some settings, the length of our conformal confidence intervals under different types of coverage guarantees.
+A possible approach may take inspiration from relevant work in the context of regression by \citet{lei2018distribution} and \citet{sesia2020comparison}.

+Further, it would be interesting to explore the relevance of the methods and theory presented in Section~\ref{sec:coverage-unique} beyond sketching.
+For example, the results of Section~\ref{sec:coverage-unique} could be repurposed to construct conformal prediction sets for regression or multi-class classification tasks that achieve valid coverage over subsets of individual test cases with certain unique attributes.
+In those contexts, our work may lead to an alternative framework for dealing with uncertainty estimation under algorithmic fairness constraints~\citep{Romano2020With} or stratified sampling mechanisms~\citep{dunn2018distribution,park2022pac}.